pennomi/swords-font/README.md

 # Download

 You probably don't want to develop this font yourself.
-Just [click here](https://github.com/pennomi/swords-font/raw/master/SwordsII.ttf) to download the `.ttf` file now!
+Just [click here](https://github.com/pennomi/swords-font/raw/master/SwordsII-Regular.ttf) to download the `.ttf` file now!

 # Legacy Font

 The `Swords.ttf` file is an older version of the font, which was made before we knew how to do things better.
-The new font `SwordsII.ttf` is different enough that it breaks backwards compatibility, so we decided to create a new version altogether.
+The new font `SwordsII-Regular.ttf` is different enough that it breaks backwards compatibility, so we decided to create a new version altogether.

 # Contributing

 To add more glyphs or submit fixes to the font, you'll need [FontForge](https://fontforge.github.io).

-Once you have that installed, fork the repository, clone it, and open up `SwordsII.sfd`.
+Once you have that installed, fork the repository, clone it, and open up `SwordsII-Regular.sfd`.

 You can adjust individual glyphs or add some new ones!
 FontForge is pretty crazy sometimes, but there's decent documentation online for the adventurous.